theVerySharpFlat/RambunctionVision2021/README.md

 The `setup` executable takes 3 arguments: a setup config file, a vision config file, and a path to an output file (All files must be in either .xml .yml or .json formatt).
 ```
-$ ./setup setupConfig.xml visionConfig.xml output.xml
+$ ./setup output.xml setupConfig.xml visionConfig.xml
 ```
 If no argumanets are given it will use `setupConfig.xml`, `visionConfig.xml`, and output to `output.xml`.
+This will calibrate using this will run the setup using the included images. i.e. my pohone camera.

 ### setupConfig.xml
 I recomed that you dont directly edit any of the files and instead use a copy.